promi4s/ocelescope/docs/evaluation/plugin.md

 #### Add a visualization to the Resource

-Our `DFG` resource can already be used as both input and output, but right now it only stores data without any visual representation.
+Our `DFG` resource can currently already be used as both input and output, but right now it only stores data without any visual representation.

-To add a visualization in the Ocelescope frontend, we can extend its `visualize` method.
+To display it visually in the Ocelescope frontend, we can extend its `visualize` method.

-The provided `util.py` file already includes a helper function, `convert_dfg_to_graphviz`, which takes the edges of our Resource as an argument and returns a `graphviz.Digraph` instance.
+The provided `util.py` file already includes a helper function, `convert_dfg_to_graphviz`, which takes the resource's `edges` as input and returns a `graphviz.Digraph` instance.

-Ocelescope has many kinds of visualizations one of which is `DotVis` which is a visualization from dot strings.
-DotVis can additionally be initialized using `DotVis.from_graphiz` which creates a DotVis instance from a graphviz instance.
+Ocelescope supports several visualization types, including DotVis, which renders visualizations from Graphviz DOT strings.

+A `DotVis` instance can also be created directly from a `graphviz.Digraph` by using `DotVis.from_graphviz(...)`.

 Inside the `visualize` method of your `DFG` resource:

-  1. Import the `convert_dfg_to_graphviz` from the `util.py` as a relative import (`from .util import ...`)
+  1. Import the `convert_dfg_to_graphviz` from the `util.py` as a [*relative import*](#relative-imports)
   1. Call the `convert_dfg_to_graphviz` with the resource's `edges` field.
-  1. Return a `DotVis` instance created with DotVis.from_graphviz(...).
+  1. Return a `DotVis` instance created with `DotVis.from_graphviz(...)`.

+!!! tip

+    You can access the edges through self.edges, assuming the field in your DFG resource is named edges.

 #### Extend the Input Class

 Now lets define the input of the `discover` function.
-Since we renamed the original example method inside the Plugin class it should already have a OCEL parameter called `ocel`.
+Since we renamed the original example method inside the plugin class, it should already include an OCEL parameter named `ocel`.

-Because the discovery function allows filtering by object type, we should also let the user select object types in the plugin.
-This is done using the `PluginInput` class.
+Because the discovery function allows filtering by object type, we should also allow the user select which object types to include.
+This is done extending the `PluginInput` class.

 Inside the `Input` class (which inherits from `PluginInput`):